depctg/depctg.github.io/pages/about.md

 Hi, I’m Jiaxin Lin.
 I’m currently a graduate student at the University of Wisconsin Madison, major in Computer Science.
-I was graduated from Beihang University, Beijing in 2019.
+I got my bachelor degree from Beihang University, Beijing in 2019.
 I am now a part of the [Wisconsin Internet Systems Research (WISR)](http://wisr.cs.wisc.edu/) Lab, and my adviser is [Aditya Akella](http://pages.cs.wisc.edu/~akella/).
 Specifically, I am interested in **computer network** and **system**, especially in programmable hardwares, data center networks, big data system, and SmartNIC.

 Additionly, I love digital painting, you can see [my artwork on Pixiv](#section-artwork).